oyenet1/aprs/README.md

 **Step 6: Run Database Migrations and Seeders**

-The command below below will create tables and seed the tables with dummy data
+The command below below will create tables and create the tables with dummy data

 ```sh
     php artisan migrate:fresh --seed